Our Next Presentation: Monster (Tuesday 29 April)

 Further details…

 17 people responded.
-The breakdown and comments were: To download the comments, click on the following link:Feedback to The Commandant’s Shadow We are always interested to receive any additional comments people may have on this film and welcome all contributions … Continue reading
+The breakdown and comments were: To download the comments, click on the following link:Feedback for Io Capitano We are always interested to receive any additional comments people may have on this film and welcome all contributions to … Continue reading

 Source: